aelsonjrdiniz/aelsonjrdiniz/README.md

 ### Hi there, I'm Aelson Júnior 👋

+Hi, I'm Aelson, I'm currently a Computer Science student at the Federal University of Campina Grande.
+In 2023, I started learning python, which was fascinating and I haven't stopped learning ever since.
+The academic environment is a place that really excites me, due to its amazing people who work and study there, whom have me want to learn more and more always.

+- 🌱 I’m currently learning digital images processing and C++
+- 📫 How to reach me: aelson.junior.araujo.diniz.cunha@ccc.ufcg.edu.br
+- 💬 Ask me about mathematics and we are going to spend lots of hours talking
+- 😄 Pronouns: he/him

 <!--
 **aelsonjrdiniz/aelsonjrdiniz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.